enderandpeter/wpgithooks/README.md

 `functions.sh` contains functions used by the shell scripts

 `install.sh` runs the commands for installing the core WordPress files, plugins, and themes.
-It also recreates the .htaccess rewrite rules if using httpd.
+It also recreates the `.htaccess` rewrite rules if using httpd.

 `remove.sh` removes the plugins and themes listed for deletion in the main project's `wp-addons.php`.

 `cleanup.example.sh` is a script that should be copied to `uploads/.setup/cleanup.sh` if additional commands should be run after the end of the setup.

-`pre-commit` will use wp-cli to save the WordPress database to a sql file named after the value in the `deploy` key, and then add this file to the index.
+`pre-commit` will use wp-cli to save the WordPress database to a SQL file named after the value in the `deploy` key in the git config, and then add this SQL file to the index.

 `post-merge` will call `post-checkout`

 `post-checkout` runs the `install.sh` script that uses `get-wp-addons.php` to read plugin and theme setup configuration from the `wp-addons.php` in the repo's working directory.
 It also expects a single SQL file in the `.db` folder to have a filename for a key naming one of your wp-sites.
 It then uses wp-cli to load the database from the file and then searches for the old site URL and replaces it with the `deploy` site URL.

+For multisite, the `wp-config.php` is searched for the new (`deploy`) site name and replaces it with the URL for the current SQL file's site name.
+When the site's database is being restored from the SQL file in `.db`, then the URL for the SQL file's site name must be present in `wp-config.php` in order for wp-cli's search-replace of the database to succeed.
+The wp-cli tool expects `wp-config.php` to match the site defined in the database.
+After the database gets the new site name, `post-checkout` sets `wp-config.php` to the new site name, completing the setup.

 `wp-addons.example.php` is an example configuration file for defining the themes and plugins to be managed for your site. `install.sh` will copy it to `wp-addons.php` in the main project if that file does not already exist.

-`wp-cli.yml` is a configuration file for WP-CLI that makes sure the .htaccess file is actually recreated.
+`wp-cli.yml` is a configuration file for wp-cli that makes sure the `.htaccess` file is actually recreated.

-You can also provide a `cleanup.sh` in your uploads folder that is run at the end of the hooks, after themes and plugins have been removed.

 ## Linking to project
-You may find it useful to create soft links from the scripts to your project's hooks directory, whereas some files should be copied to your project's `.setup` directory.
+You may find it useful to create soft links from the scripts to your project's `.git/hooks` directory, whereas some files should be copied to your project's `.setup` directory.
 You can do so with the following:

 ### Windows
     mklink \path\to\wp-content\uploads\.git\hooks\get-wp-addons.php \path\to\wpgithooks\get-wp-addons.php